Donald Gibb, revenge of the nerds

 The actor also made a foray into soap operas with a three-episode stint on “Days of Our Lives.”
 More recently, in 2026, he appeared in “Hands” and “Secret Mountain Fort Awesome” in 2011.

-1 thought on “Popular Actor Passes Away at 71 – He Will Be Missed”
+2 thoughts on “Donald Gibb, Revenge of the Nerds Actor, Passes Away at 71 — He Will Be Missed”

 Leave a Comment